 Dr. Pall's book is closely argued from the evidence of hundreds of studies in biochemical and medical journals.

-The Neural Sensitization Protocol was designed by Dr. Martin Pall, PhD and Dr. Grace Ziem, MD, to address neural sensitization.
+The Neural Sensitization Protocol was designed by Dr. Martin Pall, PhD and Dr. Grace Ziem, MD, to address neural sensitization in environmental illness.
 It involves nebulized glutathione and vitamin B12, and approximately two dozen nutritional supplements believed to be synergistic in down-regulating the nitric oxide cycle.

 The Pall Protocol for Treating CFS/ME

 European Society for ME